-- I understand that I am enrolling my student in a public school with daily attendance requirements that I am expected to meet. - I understand that public school enrollment includes participation in the required state testing program. - I accept the responsibility to supervise my student in using the K12 curriculum, and I understand that I am expected to become knowledgeable about it. - I expect to have the guidance and support of a credentialed teacher in implementing the K12 curriculum with my student. - I understand that adequate and continuing student progress is an expected part of the iQ Academy California Los Angeles program in addition to the required attendance hours logged. - I understand that I am to participate in regular phone, online classroom and in-person conferences with my student's teacher and that I will submit student work regularly and as requested by the assigned teacher. - I understand that the teacher will conduct academic assessments in order to evaluate mastery and assist my student instructionally. - I understand that the teacher will provide research-based instructional interventions and enrichment, as deemed appropriate for my student's academic success. - I understand that it is my responsibility to secure an Internet Service Provider and that I may qualify for reimbursement according to the school policy.
+- I accept the responsibility to supervise the student in using the Stride/K12 curriculum or as he/she participates in live instructional sessions. - I understand that I am expected to become knowledgeable about online systems and the curriculum. - I expect to have the guidance and support of a credentialed teacher in implementing the Stride/K12 curriculum with the student. - I understand that adequate and continuing student progress (completing assignments) is an expected part of the IQLA program, in addition to attending live instructional sessions. - I understand that I am to participate in regular phone, virtual (with the camera on), and in-person conferences with the student's teacher.
+I will submit student work regularly and as requested by the assigned teacher.

+- I understand that the teacher will conduct academic assessments to evaluate the student's mastery of standards and to assist with instructional decisions.
+I agree to ensure the student is available and participates. - I understand that the teacher will provide research-based instructional interventions and enrichment as deemed appropriate for my student's academic success, and I agree to ensure the student is available and participates. - I understand that any related services for a student with an IEP shall be scheduled by the parent/adult student after the student's schedule is provided each semester.
+Related services may not be listed on the student's schedule. - I understand that if I am observing a class session that my children are participating in, I am to observe only and not interrupt the teacher or that class in any way (including sending messages in chat) nor violate any participant privacy by recording the session on a personal device.